 The results also revealed some key aspects of data augmentation with time series based neural networks.
 For example, LSTM-FCN does not respond well to data augmentation.
-Part of this could be because LSTM-FCN has other generalization techniques built in, such as dropout, or it could be that the design of the architecture is just not suitable for data augmentation.
+Part of this could be because LSTM-FCN uses dropout with a very high rate or it could be that the design of the architecture is just not suitable for data augmentation.
 MLP, to a lesser extent, also did not respond well.
 Conversely, the accuracy of VGG was often improved with most of the data augmentation methods.
-The other models, ResNet, LSTM, and BLSTM had mixed results and careful augmentation method selection is required.
+The other models, ResNet, LSTM, and BLSTM had mixed results, and careful augmentation method selection is required.

 We also analyzed different aspects of time series datasets and the effects data augmentation had on datasets with them.
-Firstly, the correlations between properties of time series datasets and the change in accuracy from augmentation were found.
-The findings showed that there generally was a negative correlation between change in accuracy and training set size (and number of patterns per class) and a positive correlation for dataset variance and intra-class variance as expected.
-The correlations to time series length had interesting findings, such as Slicing responding positively with longer time series and pattern mixing methods having a negative correlation to time series length.
-Furthermore, using the data augmentation with LSTM and BLSTM did not reveal many strong correlations for any method or property.
+First, the correlations between properties of time series datasets and the change in accuracy from augmentation were found.
+The findings showed that there generally was a negative correlation between change in accuracy and training set size (and number of patterns per class) and a positive correlation for dataset variance and intra-class variance.
+We found that time series length generally had a negative correlation for RNN-based models, but positive correlations for CNN-based models.
+There was a strong positive correlation between change in accuracy and class imbalance for MLP, VGG, and LSTM-FCN for the magnitude domain data augmentation methods.
 Second, using ranking, we found the top augmentation methods for each model and dataset type combination.

 This survey serves as a guide for researchers and developers in selecting the appropriate data augmentation method for their applications.
 Using this, it is possible to refine the selection of data augmentation based on dataset type, property, and model.
 An easy to use implementation of the algorithms evaluated in this survey are provided at \url{https://github.com/uchidalab/time_series_augmentation}.